dpi26/memorygamewithpython/README.md

 # memorygamewithpython.
-this is for python.& the program is valid
+this is for python.& the program is valid.